 Who assists with the funeral planning?
 The funeral rites are planned in coordination with the family of the deceased, the Parish Pastor (Fr.
 Steve Zabrocki) and the Director of Liturgical Music (Carolyn Peters).
 During this meeting at the church, assistance is provided in selecting Sacred Scriptures, appropriate liturgical music and the needed liturgical ministers (Proclaimers, Eucharistic Ministers, gift bearers, etc.).

 When are funerals held at St. Thomas?
 Funerals are held at St. Thomas at 10:00 am during the weekdays.
 Before publishing the date, it is imperative to have the date confirmed with the parish as there is always the potential for a conflict.

 What about a luncheon reception?
+Currently due to COVID 19 we will not have funeral luncheons at the church.
 St. Thomas is fortunate to have several individuals who help coordinate and serve food for funeral luncheons.
 However, a significant portion of the food is purchased by the parish such as ingredients for sandwiches and desserts as well as beverages.
 We ask that you consider a contribution to the parish to defray expenses in the amount of $3.00 – $4.00 per person.
 A funeral luncheon at St. Thomas is not required, as you may wish to have one catered elsewhere.